a2937/CleverBotAPI-Java/README.md

 If you have any functionality requests go ahead and open an issue containing your suggestions.

 ##Credits
-Package written by Michael Flaherty, Maven help by Nightmares & 808s
+Package written by Michael Flaherty & Lots of maven help from Nightmares & 808s